SpikeInterface/spikeinterface/doc/modules/sortingcomponents.rst

     see also [here](https://openreview.net/forum?id=ohfi44BZPC4)
   * 'monopolar_triangulation' with optimizer='minimize_with_log_penality'

-Theses methods are the same as implemented in :py:mod:`spikeinterface.postprocessing.unit_localization`
+These methods are the same as implemented in :py:mod:`spikeinterface.postprocessing.unit_localization`